amish44/PythonCodeSnippets/README.md

-#1 csv_data_generator.py : A python based data generator for basic requirement of uploading and playing with demo data
+#1 csv_data_generator.py : A python based data generator for basic requirement of uploading and playing with demo data.
+This will generate unique firstname, lastname with appended numbers, unique contact number, unique emails etc